mitre/im_sample_algorithm/docs/coordinate_systems.md

-# Documenatation of Coordinate Systems
+# Documentation of Coordinate Systems

-:( Oh, so sorry.
+:disappointed: Oh, so sorry.
 This documentation is not available yet.